mkanagha/lic-report/README.md

 - AC Signal Source (V2 = SINE(0.9 50m 1k))
   ## Circuit diagram
 ![Image](https://github.com/user-attachments/assets/59ceb1e1-c123-48f7-bc9a-d02b40dbb94e)
-## Theroy
-A common source amplifier is the amplifier configuration that is most frequently used in analog electronics.
-It provides high voltage enhancement and is typically used in signal amplification applications.
-The behavior of the amplifier is observed in three domains: DC analysis, distortion, operating point, and transient analysis, which assesses time.
-Remaining in the saturation region for proper reinforcement (VOV = VGS-VTH).
-The drain current is specified in id = 1/2kn(vov)2 vds, and the ID provides the operating point of the MOSFET.Sudden changes in pulse input or voltage: how the amplifier responds to time signals such as: Operation is affected by the charge and discharge of capacitors, including coupling and bypass capacitors.

 ## Circuit parameters
 The NMOS operates in the saturation region, with acting as the load.
 The gain is determined by the transconductance and the drain resistance: Av=-(gm*Rd)
 Uses a fixed as the load of Rd=3K ohm.